Chongryon: Tensions with Japan, legal issues and illegal activities

 In November 2006, police raided the Chongryon's Tokyo headquarters in an investigation behind an attempt to illegally export 60 bags of intravenous solutions to North Korea.
 The solution was intercepted by Japanese customs as they were taken aboard Man Gyong Bong 92.
 It was reported that the solutions could have been used to make biological weapons, a claim denied by Chongryon.
 Crowds of Chongryon supporters tried to block access to the building, leading to deployment of riot police.
 In February 2007, police in Hokkaido raided ten locations linked to Chongryon, including its Hokkaido head office in Sapporo and a famous mutton yakiniku restaurant owned by a senior Chongryon official in Susukino, Sapporo, over alleged tax evasion amounting to tens of millions of yen.
 Four people, including the restaurant owner and a senior official of Chongryon's Sapporo chamber of commerce and industry, were arrested.
 Also in February 2007, Police raided several locations including Chongryon's Hyogo headquarters in Kobe, and arrested three people, including Song Gi-hwan, who heads the accounting division of Chongryon's Hyogo chamber of commerce and industry, over alleged unlicensed accounting.
 Riot police scuffled with a crowd of Chongryon supporters who gathered in protest.
 Footage of the raids were later released by Chongryon.

 On 3 March 2007, thousands of Chongryon members staged a rally in Hibiya Park in protest against police investigations into the organisation and bullying of schoolchildren, which they called "political suppression and human rights abuses" by the Japanese authorities.
-The protesters, who numbered between 3000 (according to local media) and 7000 (according to Chongryon), staged a 2.9 km-long march wielding posters of the North Korean leader Kim Jong-il.
+The protesters, who numbered between 3000 (according to local media) and 7000 (according to Chongryon), staged a 2.9 km-long march wielding posters of the North Korean leader Kim Jong Il.
 Chongryon's number two, Nam Sung-u was quoted as saying "Japan's violations of human rights against the DPRK and Koreans in Japan cannot be allowed, no matter what".
 The Tokyo Metropolitan Government attempted to ban the protest fearing violence but they were overruled by a court ruling.
 Riot police scuffled with Japanese ultranationalist groups who had gathered in counterprotest resulting in one arrest.
 In June 2007, it was reported that Chongryon attempted to sell its main headquarters to Shigetake Ogata, (ex-head of the Public Security Intelligence Agency who now leads an investment firm) due to financial troubles and tensions with the Japanese government, however, creditors moved to block the sale in court and, according to North Korea's official news service article of 22 June 2007, the courts granted a Japanese collection agency the right to dispose of the property.

+In 2011, following the death of Kim Jong-il, the Japanese government refused to issue re-entry permits to stop Chongryon personnel in case they wanted to attend his funeral.